jtsiomb/xlivebg/README.md

 The default installation prefix is `/usr/local`.
 If you wish to change that, simply modify the `PREFIX = /usr/local` line at the top of the main makefile, or override it by running `make PREFIX=some/path install` explicitly.

+FAQ
+---
+1. Q: I'm running a standalone compositor (like `xcompmgr`), and xlivebg does nothing, or produces a corrupted picture.

+   A: Try passing the `-n` option to xlivebg, to instruct it to create its own
+      "desktop" window, instead of trying to draw on the root or virtual root.